vicentesousa/DCO1020/README.md

 #### Objetivos
 - Install and configure the OAI gNB
-- Deploy a gNB together a previously configured 5GC
+- Deploy a gNB together with a previously configured 5GC
 - Inspec gNB status in 5GC Core

 **Entrega:**